-"Block" means that property abutting on one side of a street and lying between the two nearest intersecting or intercepting streets or nearest intersecting or intercepting streets, unsubdivided acreage, watercourse or body of water.
+"Block" means that property abutting on one side of a street and lying between the two nearest intersecting or intercepting streets, unsubdivided acreage, watercourse or body of water.

 02.170 Buffer.

 "Buffer" means a strip of land established to separate incompatible or different land uses.
 Normally a buffer area is landscaped and retained as open space.
 The term may be used more broadly to describe any area that separates two unlike land uses, such as multifamily housing between single-family housing and commercial uses.